 What has changed the status quo suddenly, were the major rockfalls on the Gouter Couloir on 15 July 2022.
 We haven’t a group on the mountain this week, due to these risks, but an independent climber took the amazing video footage below, shared by the mayor of St Gervais.
 Rockfalls like this have been previously seen in the heatwave of August 2015, but never as big as this, and certainly never in mid July.
 Immediately the authorities have advised against any ascents via this route, until further notice.
 This advice has to be followed by all the guide companies, from the local agencies such as Compagnie des Guides de Chamonix & St Gervais, to all other companies and even private guides operating on the mountain.
 As Jean-Marc Peillex says, there’s a real danger of death to ignore the rockfall impacts of this heatwave, so for now, the Gouter route on Mont Blanc is currently out as a possibility for an ascent.

 Aside of the evident risks, that we (nor any other reputable company of guide) would not expose you too, we obviously need to consider the Plan B for this heatwave episode in the Alps.
 Mont Blanc has other routes, but all are longer and harder physically and technically.
 For those who only had the absolute minimum pre-requisite experience for the mountain, there will be no option but to consider another peak.
 If you have more experience, then the Gonella Route is still just in condition.
-The Trois Mont Blancs traverse from Aiguille du Midi isn’t an option both due to the 1:1 guide ratio, and also that there is an exposed and weak serac (unstable block of ice) threatening the route up Mont Blanc du Tacul.
+The Trois Mont Blancs traverse from Aiguille du Midi is a far more technical (2 axes for Mont Maudit) and lengthy climb, as well as requiring a 1:1 guide ratio.
+It doesn’t avoid objective risks, as the Tacul face is exposed to séracs (unstable blocks of ice), and the Maudit climb is very icy and technical.

 An obvious question that anyone booked for Mont Blanc in the coming week(s) might reasonably ask, is what other alternative peaks there are to climb instead.
 We answer this on the Mont Blanc course FAQ page at this link; http://www.icicle-mountaineering.ltd.uk/mont%2Bblanc%2Bguide%2Bfaq.htm, and the suggestions are as follows;